zhoutengye/NNMOF/README.md

 ### Makefile

 See the Makefile in **test/basics** directory as the example to see how to customize makefile.

+The code in ***src** directory does not contain main file, the main file and other extra coe file should be added to the name `CASE_SRCS` and makefile.

 ### Run the code